STEM Education Insights

 Formative Evaluation

-We identify the strengths and weaknesses of educational programs for teachers, students, and families in informal settings, and suggest targeted improvements to that will better align the programs with their stated goals.
+We identify the strengths and weaknesses of educational programs for teachers, students, and families in informal settings, and suggest targeted improvements that will better align the programs with their stated goals.

 Methods of formative evaluation include: focus groups and interviews with target populations of children, teachers, and parents; analysis of program goals and learning objectives; review of materials against goals and learning objectives; observation of programs in action; debriefs with students and teachers; formal reports to program development staff summarizing findings and recommending changes.